 2. Costs: Costs related to participation will be billed to the student accounts;

-3. Leader: An NDSU faculty or staff member will accompany the students abroad.
+3. Leader: An NDSU instructor or staff member will teach the course and accompany the students abroad.

-If your program does not appear to be a faculty-led study abroad program, then the process to register your group with Study Abroad Services is much simpler.
+If your program does not appear to be a global seminar, then the process to register your group with Study Abroad Services is much simpler.
 All you'll need to do is complete the Group Travel Registration Form (Group Travel Registration Form.xlsx) and email it to Tanya Kramer.

 It has been our experience that programs are more successful when they follow the following timeline for preparation.
 Both the faculty action timeline (bold), the study abroad office responsibilities (regular) and the student application deadline (italics) are listed below.